Skip to Content

 Homemade fried onions on a white plate on a white marble counter

-These French fried onions are made without buttermilk and are easy to make at home.
+These onion strings are made without buttermilk and are easy to make at home.
 They are a tasty snack to munch on, a great addition to a burger, and the perfect topping for green bean casserole.

 Prep Time 10 minutes